zbn123/ReBoost/README.md

     library(devtools)  # You need to install this package! install_github("nunompmoniz/ReBoost",ref="master")

-After installation the package can be used loadedby doing:
+After installation the package can be used loaded by doing:

      library(ReBoost)